 One of Virginia’s official Birding and Wildlife Trails, the Daughter of the Stars loop ribbons from Front Royal south to Mount Jackson running along the edge of the Shenandoah National Park before finally veering west toward vast George Washington National Forest.
 Named for a Native American creation legend describing the Shenandoah Valley as “the stars placed the brightest jewels from their crowns in the river,” the route meanders past magnificent scenery and a plethora of recreational opportunities.
 Stock up for the day at Blue Wing Frog, a picnic market offering salads, sandwiches, and tasty portable snacks located in Front Royal, the town dubbed Virginia’s “Canoe Capital.”

 Paddlers already anxious to hit the water can pick from over a dozen public river access sites around Front Royal, like Eastham Park, which also features multi-use trails and a dog park.
 Unequipped paddlers can rent boats, tubes, or arrange shuttles through the town’s outfitters: Down River Canoe Company, Front Royal Outdoors, or Skyline Canoe Company.
 Or head for the Shenandoah River State Park in Bentonville.
-Want to see the beauty from a different perspective?
-Then stop at Virginia Canopy Tours where you can fly through the forest reaching speeds up to 40 mph and soar at heights ranging from 15 to 90 feet above the forest floor.
 The 1,600-acre recreation area is bisected by a stunning stretch of the South Fork of the Shenandoah River.
 It also features 24 miles of trails, including the wildflower-studded Bluebell Trail.

 Explore the Shenandoah Valley’s vast network of subterranean wonders at Luray Caverns, the largest series of caves in the eastern United States.
 When it’s time to recuperate at the end of the day—choose from whiskey, wine, or craft beer via the Shenandoah Spirits Trail.
 In Luray, swing by the River Hill Distillery (open for tastings Saturday), producing aged bourbon whiskey, or opt for locally sourced beers at Hawksbill Brewing Company.
 Rather sip a fine wine?
 Continue toward Mt.
 Jackson and detour to one of the area’s many vineyards including Cave Ridge Vineyard, Winery at Kindred Pointe, Third Hill Winery and Wolf Gap Vineyards.